pat0kamba/Mango-E-Commerce-Website-/README.md

 This is a full stack React Application that mimicks the normal behaviour of an e-commerce website; users can browse through the application to pick their favorite items, users can add items to a wishlist for later usage, users can check items out if they want to purchase etc.
-Pictures of the application are located with the client folder/ the src folder / the Layouts folder.
+Pictures of the application are located within the client folder/ the src folder / the Layouts folder.

 ## How To run the App
 _____________________